mohammad-osseily/FurniSphere-fullstack/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:
+###  Enhancing 3D Shopping Experience with AI and Machine Learning:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project leverages 3D technology to showcase products interactively, allowing users to view and manipulate the product positions in a virtual environment.
+AI is integrated to enable dynamic changes in the 3D product placement, while machine learning algorithms analyze user behavior on the site to recommend products based on their interests, creating a personalized shopping experience.

 <br><br>